msonnberger/info-vis/README.md

 ### Findings

-One thing that I found surprising is how much went into filtering and converting the data into a form in which in can be used directly.
-When dealing with such huge amounts of data (one raw file even contained around 500MB!), one can't just edit some data manually but has to write a scripts which applies the transformation on all rows.
+One thing that I found surprising is how much time went into filtering and converting the data into a form in which it can be used directly.
+When dealing with such huge amounts of data (one raw file contained around 500MB!), one cannot just edit some data manually but has to write a script which applies the transformation on all rows.
-With many millions of rows, I even had to use read and write streams instead of loading the whole file in memory in order to maintain performance at an acceptable level.
+With many million rows, I even had to use read and write streams instead of loading the whole file in memory in order to keep performance at an acceptable level.

 d3.js is a very low-level, imperative library, which makes it both very powerful but also quite difficult to learn and understand.
 It has some very convenient features built in, especially when looking at its mapping and projection